kadimisetty/action-hero/README.md

 ]
 ```

+### Exceptions in this module
+You'll come across two different exceptions in `action_hero`.

+1. __`ValueError`__: These are intended for you, the CLI developer.
+You'd want
+   to fix any underlying issue that causes them before releasing your CLI.
+   e.g. when `action_values` is an empty list.

+2. __`argparse.ArgumentError`__: These are intended for your CLI's users, so
+   they might use the messages as hints to provide corrent command line
+   options.

 ### Not capturing user argument exceptions
 `argparse.ArgumentParser` has a slightly unconventional approach to handling
 `argparse.ArgumentError`s.
 Upon encountering one, it prints argument usage